zephyrproject-rtos/zephyr/doc/getting_started/installation_linux.rst

 You might also want to uninstall the CMake provided by your package manager to avoid conflicts.

+**A recent DTC version (1.4.6 or higher) is required**.
+Check what version you have by using ``dtc --version``.
+If you have an older version, either install a more recent one by building from source, or use the one that is bundled in the :ref:`Zephyr SDK <zephyr_sdk>` by installing it and setting the :envvar:`ZEPHYR_SDK_INSTALL_DIR` environment variable.

 .. _zephyr_sdk:

 Install the Zephyr Software Development Kit (SDK)